Amilcar

 Production Company: Mosaic Producciones

-With the support of: Institut d’Estudis Balearics, CNC, PROCIREP, ICIB and Creative Europe.
+With the support of: Institut d’Estudis Balearics, CNC, PROCIREP, Pictanovo, ICIB, ICAA, Creative Europe, ICA, RTP.

 Direction: Miguel Eek